How to Easily Cut Crown Molding {This Jig Saves So Much Time}

 This crown cutting jig makes cutting and installing crown molding a BREEZE!

 If you've ever cut crown molding on a miter saw, you know what a pain it can be.
-I have to keep example pieces of molding with the cuts nearby to remind myself every time I do it because it can be so confusing.
+I used to have to keep example pieces of molding with the cuts nearby to remind myself every time I do it because it can be so confusing.

 To get the perfect cut, there's a lot of flipping and reversing (anyone else singing "is it worth it, let me work it?"), and making sure the crown lays just right on the saw.